BEING PRINTED IN ISSUE 24 (The film issue).

 Oh yeah?
 Well I guess that I have a have a sort of psychedelic punk band as well...

 We ended up becoming fast friends and we talked a lot about 'White Light / White Heat' that day.
 I went to see him play his songs a lot.
 At that time, he seemed to perform every week.
 Sometimes with a band, sometimes solo.
 His Violators were just starting to gel, and Kurt would meet drummer Mike Zeng around this time.
 We talked more and more about music, and I started burning CDs for him.
+Luckily, all the primitive punk and arthouse bull crap that I was pushing on him did not wreak havoc on or cheapen his own music.
+His style and vision was firmly in place long before we met.
+In fact, he already had about five albums worth of material written and/or recorded.

 Thursday, November 11, 2010